mvolkmann/blog/src/rust.md

 }
 ```

-When heap variables (not references) are passed to functions,
+When variables (not references) whose values are on the heap
-copies are not made and ownership is transferred.
+are passed to functions, copies are not made and ownership is transferred.
 When the function exits, the data is freed.
 The calling function can no longer use the variable that was passed in.
 For example: